brandur/sorg/content/articles/ruby-memory.md

 OS pages by occupying an even multiple of them (usually 4x4k OS pages = 1x16k heap page).

 {{Figure "A heap, its heap pages, and slots within each page."
-(ImgSrcAndAlt "/assets/images/ruby-memory/heap-slots.svg" "A heap, its heap pages, and slots within each page.")}}
+(ImgSrcAndAltAndClass "/assets/images/ruby-memory/heap-slots.svg" "A heap, its heap pages, and slots within each page." "overflowing")}}

 You might also hear a heap page referred to as a "heap" (plural "heaps"), "slab", or "arena".
 I'd prefer one of the